 - then we get a statement from your mortgage company.

 - As your conveyancing solicitor, we receive the money we need to pay your estate agent’s commission fee, and this is all accounted for in your financial statement.

 - we move the money gained from the sale to you, your estate agent, and your mortgage company.

 - We arrange for your estate agent to hand over the keys to your property’s new owner.

 - We then send you any remaining money, as well as a statement detailing all the expenses of your sale.

 - Finally, we send over the title deeds to the buyer’s solicitors – and your property is sold.

 For more information on the selling part of the conveyancing process, click here.

-When you remortgage, you still need to make sure the legal side is taken care of to ensure your house or flat is secure.
+Our conveyancing solicitors are not all about moving home; we can help with remortgaging too.
+When you remortgage your property, you still need to make sure the legal side is taken care of to ensure your home is secure.

 Our conveyancing service has you covered here too.